Frequently Asked Questions About Colorectal Cancer

 What is the difference between colorectal cancer, colon cancer and rectal cancer?

 The colon and rectum combine to form the large intestine.
 The small bowel processes and absorbs nutrients, the large bowel absorbs water and minerals from the feces or stool and stores feces.
-The first 4-5 feet of the large bowel is within the abdominal cavity and is called the colon.
-The rectum is the final 6-12 inches of the large intestine as surrounded by the tissues of the pelvis: the spine in the back and the urinary system, prostate or vagina and uterus in the front.
+The first four to five feet of the large bowel is within the abdominal cavity and is called the colon.
+The rectum is the final six to 12 inches of the large intestine as surrounded by the tissues of the pelvis: the spine in the back and the urinary system, prostate or vagina and uterus in the front.
 Although cancers of the colon and rectum are identical with regards to risk factors and biology, the treatments are distinctly different.
 Colon cancers are technically easier to remove and tumor recurrence in the abdomen near the site of the original cancer is unusual.
 Patients with colon cancer rarely require a permanent colostomy as part of their treatment.

 Patients with rectal cancers, on the other hand, frequently do require a temporary or permanent colostomy.
 Furthermore, because the tumor can recur in the pelvis, many patients require radiation therapy as part of their treatment.
 Operations for rectal cancers are more difficult technically than operations for abdominal colon cancers (see "sphincter-preservation in patients with rectal cancer").